Last updated:

 The Appendix to the CoE's Digest of Decisions and Conclusions of the European Committee of Social Rights (2018) includes extracts from selected decisions and conclusions.

-Further information about the European Social Charter and its implementation may be found in the Human Rights section of the CoE website.
+Further information about the European Social Charter and its implementation may be found on the CoE website.

-The Council of Europe institutions produce many types of official document, including the following (not an exhaustive list):-
+The Council of Europe's institutions produce many types of official document, including the following (not an exhaustive list):-

 Committee of Ministers